 “As the world’s largest live entertainment company, we want to inspire the millions of people who come through our venues each year to make a positive change,” Tom See, President of Live Nation Venues for U.S. Concerts, said at the time.

 Live Nation aims to reduce its carbon footprint through other means, including using locally-grown produce, venue-wide compost programs, and a goal of going zero-waste by 2020.

-Questlove’s Cheesesteak will be available at Phillies games starting March 28.
-It will be served at 40 Live Nation venues across North America this summer.
+Questlove’s vegetarian Cheesesteak will be served at 40 Live Nation venues across North America this summer.